bedapisl/citadel/README.md

 #citadel
 RTS game written in C++

+#Download binary
+This is the easiest option of trying this game.
+It should work on recent Linux distributions.

+1) Install git and create directory where the game will be.

+2) Execute on console:

+2a) git init

+2b) git pull git://github.com/spekoun/citadel

+2c) ./run.sh

 #Compilation on Linux
 These guide was tested with Debian Jessie and Fedora 21.
 It should also work with minor changes on other distros.